17 Notorious Ghosts And Their Intensely Horrific Origin Stories

 Young Christine Darby Returns From The Grave As A Black-Eyed Child

 But that was not the end of Christine Darby.
 Since then, there have been reports of a black-eyed girl appearing in the Cannock Chase Countryside.
-It is believed that this spirit is the ghost of Christine, her eyes black from the blindfold she was wearing as she died.
+It is believed that this spirit is the ghost of Christine, her eyes black from the blindfold she was wearing when her life ended.